 - Notes on the effectiveness of the campaign: It can be a good idea to keep reports and notes on a campaign linked to your calendar.
 You can look back on old campaigns and judge the value of the project.

 The 5 Most Popular Types of Marketing Calendars

 There are many ways you can use a calendar and just as many calendar templates out there.
 We’ve made things easier by compiling the 5 best kinds of marketing calendars to use, and a downloadable template to help you get started.

 This marketing calendar offers a high-level view of your marketing strategy for the next month, quarter, or year.
 It includes any kind of marketing that you’re doing, whether social media, digital marketing, content marketing, and so on.

 It also tracks any market research you’re doing, with the presentations and the results included.
-Get started with our marketing calendar template here.
+Get the 12 month marketing calendar here.

 Marketing Campaign Calendar

 Unlike a marketing calendar, a marketing campaign calendar focuses on a single campaign.
 You’ll only use this calendar to keep track of the tasks and team members necessary for a particular campaign.